 Circle Surrogacy guides you through the entire egg donation process and helps you coordinate with an IVF clinic of your choice.
 The first place most intended parents start their egg donor search is in an egg donor database.
 Most egg donor databases are set up so you can search for an egg donor by specific criteria.
 Circle's egg donor database is easy to use and easy to navigate.

+We are often asked by intended parents, "Is surrogacy legal in Michigan?"
+The answer is not straightforward.
 Compensated surrogacy is illegal in Michigan.
-In addition, the state considers any agreement a woman makes to act as a surrogate and then relinquish parental or custodial rights to the child to be void and unenforceable.
-Anyone who has a child through surrogacy in Michigan—even altruistic, uncompensated surrogacy—must have a judge recognize them as the legal parent or go through the adoption process.
+This means that women cannot be compensated for being surrogates if they live in Michigan.
+It does not mean that intended parents living in Michigan cannot use surrogacy to grow their families.
+The current state law considers any agreement a woman makes to act as a surrogate and then relinquish parental or custodial rights to the child to be void and unenforceable.
+Anyone who has a child through surrogacy with a surrogate who resides in Michigan—even altruistic, uncompensated surrogacy—must have a judge recognize them as the legal parent or go through the adoption process.

 Whether you are intended parents or interested in becoming a surrogate or egg donor, the surrogacy process can be one of the most rewarding experiences of your life.
 Learning more about surrogacy is the first step of your journey.